13 kids in Franklin County get permanent homes on National Adoption Day

 “For the young people [in foster care], just one permanent connection, one strong, supportive adult can change the course of their life after the adversity they’ve experienced being involved in our system,” Snyder added.

-If you are interested in fostering a child or foster adoption, please contact the FCCS Adoption Division at (614) 341-6060 or CLICK HERE to learn more.
+Learn more about fostering a child or foster adoption from the FCCS Adoption Division at (614) 341-6060 or here.